MatheusMarinhoLeca/Easy_Pokedex/README.md

 ## Authors
 - [@MatheusMarinhoLeca](https://github.com/MatheusMarinhoLeca)

+## Contributing
+Contributions are welcome!
+Please check the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.

 ## License
 This project is copyright Matheus Marinho de Morais Leça.
 It is licensed under the MIT license.
 See the following file for the complete license:
 [MIT License](LICENSE)